yankrasny/Repair-Partitioning/README.md

 Re-Pair is an algorithm traditionally used for text compression.
 Here, it's used to partition documents into similar fragments.
 The main application of this is indexing a versioned collection of documents for search.

-I couldn't find an existing implementation of Re-Pair that was easy to use or modify, so I built my own, and added the partitioning logic to it.

 ## Repair Algorithm and Example
 The logic behind Re-Pair is wonderfully simple